Loading...

 Complete reference to New Jersey HOA law including the Planned Real Estate Development Full Disclosure Act (N.J.S.A.
-45:22A-21), Condominium Act (46:8B-1), SB 2760 (2024) budget transparency, homeowner rights, board obligations, and judicial foreclosure protections.
+45:22A-21 et seq.), Condominium Act (46:8B-1 et seq.), the required dispute-resolution (ADR) procedure, the Structural Integrity Law reserve-study rules, homeowner rights, board obligations, and judicial foreclosure protections.

 Governing Law: N.J.S.A.
 45:22A-21 et seq. — Planned Real Estate Development Full Disclosure Act & N.J.S.A.
 46:8B-1 et seq. — Condominium Act